Understanding Prototype Pollution

 JavaScript uses prototypal inheritance, where objects inherit properties and methods from their prototype.
 This creates a chain of prototypes that the JavaScript engine traverses when accessing properties.

-- Prototype chain: A linked hierarchy of objects where property lookups propagate upward.
+- Prototype chain: A linked hierarchy where property lookups propagate upward until the property is found or the chain ends.

-__proto__: A non-standard accessor for an object's prototype (avoid in production code).Object.prototype: The root prototype from which most objects inherit.
+__proto__: A non-standard accessor for an object's prototype (avoid in production code).Object.prototype: The root prototype from which most objects inherit.constructor: A reference to the function that created the object's prototype.

 Attack Mechanism